centech/LED-Control-Panel/README.md

-What follows is a list of my used components, as well as a few words where i took my inspirations.
+What follows is a list of my used components, as well as a few words where i took my inspiration.
 Finally the detailed report with a few suggestions for potential recreations.
-But make sure to read through, since i made some glorious errors which like always will only be unveiled at the very end :)
+But make sure to read through, since i made some glorious errors :)

 ### List of used components